 Use the Switch View option of the Actions Menu to open a Web Tools dialog box.
-For more information, see "Switch View" on page 10-1 or the HP StorageWorks Web Tools Version 3.0.x/4.0.x User Guide.
+For more information, look for the Switch View topic in the HP StorageWorks Web Tools Version 3.0.x/4.0.x User Guide.